 (CA) Assemblymember Jacqui Irwin joined pediatricians, public health, education, and youth advocacy groups for a virtual press conference in support of a landmark piece of legislation that addresses the recent explosion of poisonings and hospitalizations of young children due to accidental ingestion of cannabis products.
 Watch the video of the press event and our 2 minute video run through of all the legally purchased cannabis produts mimicking children’s candy, snacks, and sodas!

 Getting it Right from the Start, November 2nd, 2022

 Today, Getting it Right from the Start, a project of the Public Health Institute (PHI), released its 4th annual Local Cannabis Policy Scorecards, which track and evaluate policies passed by cities and counties that allow legal cannabis retail sales.
-“The legal market in California has grown enormously and is now stabilizing,” noted pediatrician Lynn Silver, MD, MPH, who heads PHI’s Getting it Right from the Start program.
+“The legal market in California has grown enormously and is now stabilizing,” noted pediatrician Lynn Silver, MD, MPH, who heads PHI’s Getting it Right from the Start project.
 “Yet, the state and many local jurisdictions still failed to put in place the guardrails necessary to protect youth and public health.
 These scorecards provide a clear roadmap for cities and counties to meet this moment.”

 Landmark California Cannabis Right to Know Bill Torpedoed by Industry Power

 Getting it Right from the Start, August 22, 2022